VirtusLab/scala-cli/website/docs/getting_started.md

 ./countByExtension scala
 ```

-This time it took less then second so we have a big improvement.
+This time it took 350 milliseconds so we have a big improvement.
 Created binary (a runnable jar) is self-contained and can be shipped to your colleagues or deployed.

 We can reduce the start up time even further using [Scala Native](./guides/scala-native.md) or package our application to other formats like [Docker container](./commands/package.md#docker-container), [assembly](./commands/package.md#assemblies) or even [os-specific packages](./commands/package.md#os-specific-packages) (.dep, .pgk etc.) All of this is outside of the scope of this guide.

 ## Summary